rdwarakanath2022/NCHacks-Project/README.md

 Step 2: Download the winterJigsaw.exe file to C:\Downloads\ <br>
 Step 3: Run winterJigsaw.exe

+Note: Please make sure you have the latest JDK installed.

 ### Playing Instructions:

 Step 1: It is recommended to have the pictures visible as you solve the puzzle for reference.
 Simply have the puzzle and matching picture side by side. <br>